jafetgado/EpHod/README.rst

 softmax weight values (attention weights), as well as final EpHod layer embeddings (2560-dim) are saved in ``./example/``.Pass 0 to ``--save_attention_weights`` and ``--save_embeddings`` to avoid writing the weights and embeddings output.
-Besides downloading model weights, which may take several minutues, prediction takes ~7 seconds/sequence on a CPU and ~0.1 seconds/sequence on a GPU.
+Besides downloading model weights, which may take several minutues, with a batch size of 1, prediction takes ~7 seconds/sequence on a CPU and ~0.1 seconds/sequence on a GPU.

 .. code:: shell-session